A Systematic Survey of Deep Learning-based Single-Image Super-Resolution: Image Super-Resolution

-Feedback mechanism refers to carrying a notion of output to the previous states, allowing the model to have a self-correcting procedure.
-It is worth noting that the feedback mechanism is different from recursive learning since in the feedback mechanism the model parameters are keeping self-correcting and do not share.
-Recently, feedback mechanism has been widely used in many computer vision tasks~\cite{carreira2016human,cao2015look}, which is also beneficial for the SR images reconstruction.
-Specifically, the feedback mechanism allows the network to carry high-level information back to previous layers and refine low-level information, thus fully guide the LR image to recover high-quality SR images.
+\textbf{Feedback Mechanism:} The feedback mechanism refers to carrying a notion of output to the previous states, allowing the model to have a self-correcting procedure.
+It is worth noting that the feedback mechanism is different from recursive learning since in the feedback mechanism the model parameters keep self-correcting and do not share.
+Recently, the feedback mechanism has been widely used in many computer vision tasks~\cite{carreira2016human,cao2015look}, which is also beneficial for SR image reconstruction.
+Specifically, the feedback mechanism allows the network to carry high-level information back to previous layers and refine low-level information, thus fully guiding the LR image to recover high-quality SR images.

 In DBPN~\cite{haris2019deep}, iterative up- and down-sampling layers are provided to achieve an error feedback mechanism for projection errors at each stage.
 In DSRN~\cite{han2018image}, a dual-state recurrent network is proposed, where recurrent signals are exchanged between these states in both directions via delayed feedback.
 In SFRBN~\cite{li2019feedback}, a feedback block is proposed, in which the input of each iteration is the output of the previous one as the feedback information.
 Followed by several projection groups sequentially with dense skip connections, low-level representations are refined and become more powerful high-level representations.